 2. Organization mapping

-The organization map is a simple, easy to understand visualization of the various structural entities within the organization and the relationships between each of those functional areas.
+Similar to an organization chart, the organization map is a simple, easy to understand visualization of the various structural entities within the organization and the relationships between each of those functional areas.
 It can be complemented with the inclusion of third-party and collaborative teams to provide a more complete representation of relationships and dependencies.

 In itself an organizational map is an easily understood summary of an organization, but where it really excels is when combined with the other maps and models we are considering in this section to provide more detailed analysis capabilities on how the business operates, and to aid in communication of concepts, strategies and plans.